kubernetes/website/docs/tasks/manage-daemon/update-daemon-set.md

 {% capture whatsnext %}

+* See [Task: Performing a rollback on a DaemonSet](/docs/tasks/manage-daemon/rollback-daemon-set/)
-*TODO: Link to "Task: Creating a DaemonSet to adopt existing DaemonSet pods"*
+* *TODO: Link to "Task: Creating a DaemonSet to adopt existing DaemonSet pods"*

 {% endcapture %}